ataleb52/aztours/README.md

-# Arizona Tour Pictures
+# Explore Airzona

 A simple application for folks to share their pictures of Arizona.

-By Ahmad Taleb and Sun City Express
+By Ahmad Taleb